GiorgosXou/RaSpyCam/README.md

 * I uploaded it  because i thought it would help someone to get started with those stuffs ...

+* This is not the content i want to upload lol

 * It Works ...

 * I don't like what i've uploaded lol , for real